twineworks/tweakflow/site/content/embedding.md

 To interact with a compiled runtime:

   - Supply values for any variables declared as `provided`.
-  - Evaluate everything, or selectively just the modules, libraries, or vars the application is interested in.
+  - Evaluate everything, or selectively just specific modules, libraries, or vars.

 ```java
 // get the module out of the runtime